vicluong/maya-tools/README.md

 # maya-tools

+These files should be placed within any of the Maya script folders.

 To use these tools as items on a shelf, paste any code given below in either the command line or script editor, highlight it and middle mouse drag it onto a shelf.
 Make sure that, when prompted, the language of the shelf object is in Python.

 ## Auto Fill